Florida's Most Trusted Dermatology Group

 How often should you have a skin exam?

 The health of your skin matters just as much as its appearance.
 An annual full-body skin exam can catch cancerous moles before they become dangerous.
-Catching them early can be the difference between easy removal and serious surgery.
+Any quality dermatologist in Florida can attest that catching them early can be the difference between easy removal and serious surgery.

 Full-body skin exams are quick, are painless and are usually covered by your insurance.
-Our dermatological experts include board-certified dermatologists and fellowship trained Mohs surgeons.
+Our dermatological experts include Florida’s top board-certified pediatric dermatologists and fellowship trained Mohs surgeons.

 SKIN CANCER CENTER

-Cancer screening is a preventative service, we examine the skin from head to toe to detect any developing signs of skin cancer.
+Cancer screening is a preventative service.
+Our Florida dermatologists examine the skin from head to toe to detect any developing signs of skin cancer.

 We specialize in Mohs micrographic surgery, this is the most effective treatment for skin cancer, offering the highest potential for a cure.